survivejs/webpack-book/manuscript/building/01_source_maps.md

 });
 ```

 Webpack supports a wide variety of source map types.
 These vary based on quality and build speed.
-For now, you can enable `eval-source-map` for development and `source-map` for production.
-This way you get good quality while trading off performance, especially during development.

-Set these up as follows:
+For now, you enable `source-map` for production and let webpack use the default for development.
+Set it up as follows:

 **webpack.config.js**